gerner/stellarpunk/designs/save_load.md

     * task schedule (and all tasks)
     * starfields
     * entity destroy list
+* ScheduledTask
+    * only subclass is TimedOrderTask at the moment
+    * `Gamestate._task_schedule` is the only place references are held (unlike other task schedules)
 * Entity
     * simple fields and refs
     * event context
     * lots of subclasses
-* UniverseGenerator:
+* UniverseGenerator: (we will not actually save this)
     * random state (UG owns it, gamestate has a reference)
     * portraits (should we just reload from config?)
     * station sprites (should we just reload from config?)
     * sector name models (should we just reload from config? will need to know which cultures are active)
     * observers (references)
 * EventManager:
     * simple fields/references